-The LORD a Refuge and Defense.
+The Lord a Refuge and Defense.

 For the choir director.
 A Psalm of David.

-11:1 In the LORD I take refuge;
+In the Lord I take refuge;

 How can you say to my soul, “Flee as a bird to your mountain;